UNetbootin: USB install

 Multiple installs on the same device are not supported.

 Hard drive install

 This installation mode performs a network installation or "frugal install" without a CD, similar to that performed by the Win32-Loader.

 UNetbootin's distinguishing features are its support for a great variety of Linux distributions, its portability, its ability to load custom disk image (including ISO image) files, and its support for both Windows and Linux.
 Unlike Wubi, and similar to the Win32-Loader, when installing to hard disk, UNetbootin installs to a partition, not a disk image, thus creating a dual-boot setup between Linux and Windows.

 Reception

-A review in Full Circle magazine in February 2021 stated, "despite the rather dated-looking interface, UNetbootin works perfectly, allowing the writing of almost any Linux or BSD distribution to a USB stick for testing or installation.
+A review in Full Circle in February 2021 stated, "despite the rather dated-looking interface, UNetbootin works perfectly, allowing the writing of almost any Linux or BSD distribution to a USB stick for testing or installation.
 It is a great example of the Unix philosophy: an application that does one thing and does it well."